MaidTho/Fishing-Game-Revamped/README.md

             - - - N E W F E A T U R E S - - -

     • NEW!!!
-Updated GUI.
+Version 1.2.0 is LIVE!!!
     • NEW!!!
-Shop GUI Updated.
+Updated GUI.
     • NEW!!!
-Life / Hazard system.
+Updated Catch Rates.
     • NEW!!!
-Playable Demo.
+Functional Login / Registration / Leaderboard system.

 </p>